appseconnect/docs/_posts/Workflow-Management/use-cases/2018-09-27-process-to-configure-customer-with-splitter.md

 Workflow showing task configuration with  splitter rule

 ### Brief Description

- This workflow enables the user to add customer in Ecommerce (Shopify) and enable the execution and data sync between Eccomerce & ERP with [Splitter](/workflow/working-with-splitter/) node.
-The Get node will get all the data and the splitter property action will process the data as defined in filteration criteria.
-The filtered data will be processed, merged and get posted in the destination. `Rule` decision action can be applied for checking the success & Failure of this workflow execution.
+This workflow enables the user to add business partner (in Magento 2) and enable the execution and data sync between Magento 2 & SAP B1 with [Splitter](/workflow/working-with-splitter/) node.
+The business partner touchpoint is used to fetch multiple customers, SPLITTER is used after GET Node and Merger is used after PROCESS.

+In this case the multiple customer would be fetched and will be split.
+A self-loop is implemented on PROCESS node which will be executed as per the number of datas present.
+MERGER will merge all the data in a batch of 2 and will post the data.

+For Example: 20 Business Partner will be merged into a batch of 2 which means it will be merged into 10 Packets.
+Similarly if there are 4 data(s) they will be merged in to 2 and will be generating 2 Packets each.

 This workflow allows task configuration with data splitting.

 ### Actor
 Implementers, Developers, Partners